razamobin/fix-bugs-agency/README.md

     cd ai-bug-fixer
     ```

-2. Install dependencies:
+2. Set up a virtual environment and install dependencies:

     ```
+    python -m venv venv
+    source venv/bin/activate
+    which pip
+    which python
+    ```

+    Confirm that the output of `which pip` and `which python` points to the `venv` directory.

+    Then proceed with installing the dependencies:

+    ```
     pip install -r requirements.txt
     ```

-3. Run the AI bug fixer agent:
+3. Set up the environment file:

     ```
+    cp .env.example .env
+    ```

+    Open the `.env` file and fill in your OpenAI API key.

+4. Run the AI bug fixer agent:

+    ```
     python main.py
     ```

-4. This will start an interactive terminal.
+5. This will start an interactive terminal.
 You can prompt the agent with 3 folders:

     ```
     error logs: ../bugged-chat-server/logs